saad-shaikh-dev/my-portfolio-website/src/articles/how-to-create-a-portfolio-website-using-gatsby.md

 In the "pages" folder, let's create the files "my-projects.js", "my-articles.js" and "404.js".
 The preixisting "index.js" file will be used as the home page.
 Now, create a folder in "src" called "templates" and then create a file inside it called "articles.js".

-Before we create the pages, we'll create a css file to store all the styles:
+Before we create the pages, we have to create a the layout component with the navbar and the css file to store all the styles.

-You can find and copy the CSS code from here:
+You can find and copy the CSS code from here: [https://gitlab.com/saad.shaikh/my-portfolio-website/-/blob/master/src/all.css](https://gitlab.com/saad.shaikh/my-portfolio-website/-/blob/master/src/all.css).

+In the "components" folder, create 2 files, "Layout.js" and "Navbar.js".

 Now we can start filling up these pages.

 #### 1. index.js page:

+(to be completed..)